Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 ### "Performance test" takes to much attention

 In the ‘Instrument’ section there is too much information about ‘Performance test’ which contributes to loss the focus.
 As an example of our confusion, we thought the “File” at the bottom of this section was the file with the raw data, but It was still related to the ‘performance test’.

-### Unclear what "Physical conditions at sample handling" refers to

-The explanation of the section “Physical conditions at sample handling” claims that it refers to the BEFORE handling.
-It is confusing and it is not clear the difference with the storage section.

 ### More information about published work